Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Field quantization

 which {\em fundamentally} link our field amplitude $E_m$ (hidden in $\phi_m$) to Planck's reduced constant $\hbar$, and defines our modes as being {\em bosons}.
-More details and mathematical properties can be found in Ref. \cite{Delattre2024}.
+More details and mathematical properties can be found in Ref. \cite{Delattre2024}, but let us discuss the physical meaning of this result: the $\hat{\varphi}$ variable which produces the quantum properties (especially $\phi_m \propto \sqrt{\hbar}$) is {\it intrinsically a gauge property}.
+This point, to our knowledge, had never been commented so far.
 In particular, quantum mechanics enables to understand the cutoff energy of TM waves:

 as being an energy gap per photon, needed to launch the wave.
 Similarly for TE waves:

 where $ m $ is an effective photon mass, appearing in the Klein-Gordon equation.